zerasul/mdbook_en/9Sprites/sprites.md

 Let's comment what a Sprite really is; it is an image that represents an object in the game.
 This object does not need to be controlled by the CPU itself, so it can be controlled by the graphics chip itself, such as the VDP of the Sega Mega Drive.

-Normally, a Sprite is composed of a series of images that represent different frames of an animation; in addition to being able to represent several animations within an image.
+Usually, a Sprite is composed of a series of images that represent different frames of an animation; in addition to being able to represent several animations within one image.
 This is known as a SpriteSheet.

 <div class="centered_image">
 <img src="9Sprites/img/nadia.png" title="SpriteSheet" alt="SpriteSheet" />